Saturday, June 25, 2005

 Increased violence and a growing number of foreign insurgents are signs that the United States is close to accomplishing its objective in Iraq, Vice President Richard B. Cheney said in an interview with CNN's Wolf Blitzer June 23.

-By the way, if you're interested in following the training and deployment of a National Guard infantryman soon to deploy to Afghanistan, go over to Daily Kos and start tracking the
+By the way, if you're interested in following the training and deployment of a National Guard infantryman soon to deploy to Afghanistan, go over to Daily Kos and start tracking the diary of Soonergrunt.
+It should be well worth it if he is allowed to continue posting.

 UPDATE Saturday Night: Now there's an entire web site where Democratic Service Members take the fight to Karl Rove.